-Welcome to the seventh Annual Mushroom Foray [thanks to both Springwater Trails and the Rochester Area Mycological Association] on Sunday, September 20, 2020, at the All Western Evergreen Farm.
+Welcome to the eighth Annual Mushroom Foray [thanks to both Springwater Trails and the Rochester Area Mycological Association] at the All Western Evergreen Farm.
 Three hiking groups are planned, all starting and ending at the parking area at the farm.
-We will explore much of the farm, enjoying views of the Christmas trees, forests, the valley and close-ups of the floral and mycological specimens.
+The three groups will explore much of the farm, with many opportunities to find mycological specimens.

 Please plan to arrive early (1:45 PM) to sign in and to sign the RAMA liability forms.

 Maps of the farm, paper bags and paper plates for collecting and displaying mushrooms will be provided.
 Those who want to learn how to collect mushrooms will be instructed by Gene and Georgia, and any other Rochester Area Mycological Association members who will be our guests.

 The Climbers will follow the driveway up to the fields, turning to the left at the top.
 We will circle the pond on the southern portion of the farm and the spruce forest along the edge of the Christmas tree plantations.
 Heading west through the Cathedral Pines will take us to wet spots in the woods.
 We will return along the edge of several more Christmas tree plantations (Douglas-fir, Nordmann fir, Grand fir, Concolor fir, Canaan fir, Alaska yellow cedar, Norway Spruce, Meyer Spruce).